Rishabh04-02/The-Beginners-Guide-to-Google-Summer-of-Code-GSoC/README.md

 7. [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/)

 ## Terminologies
-1. patch - It is a set of changes to a computer program or its supporting data designed to update, fix, or improve it.
+1. **patch** - It is a set of changes to a computer program or its supporting data designed to update, fix, or improve it.
-2. commit - A single unit of code changs is called a commit.
+2. **commit** - A single unit of code changs is called a commit.
 A PR (Pull Request) consist of one or more commits.
-3. PR - PR stands for Pull Request.
+3. **PR** - PR stands for Pull Request.
 It's synonm for a patch in Open Source terminilogoy.
+4. **repo** - It is a short form for the word repository.
+Repository is a place where things are stored and can be found.

 ## Contribute
 You have something to share?